pivotal-cf/docs-pks/_cluster-monitoring.hbs.md

 1. (Optional) For installations that require a proxy server for outbound Internet access, enable access by entering values for **HTTP Proxy Host**, **HTTP Proxy Port**, **Proxy username**, and **Proxy password**.
 1. Click **Save**.

-The Tanzu Kubernetes Grid Integrated Edition tile does not validate your Wavefront configuration settings.
+The {{  vars.product }} tile does not validate your Wavefront configuration settings.
 To verify your setup, look for cluster and pod metrics in Wavefront.

 {{# evalExpression "current_page.data.iaas == 'vSphere' || current_page.data.iaas == 'vSphere-NSX-T'"}}
 ####<a id='realize'></a> VMware vRealize Operations Management Pack for Container Monitoring

-You can monitor Tanzu Kubernetes Grid Integrated Edition Kubernetes clusters with VMware vRealize Operations Management Pack for Container Monitoring.
+You can monitor {{  vars.product }} Kubernetes clusters with VMware vRealize Operations Management Pack for Container Monitoring.

-To integrate Tanzu Kubernetes Grid Integrated Edition with VMware vRealize Operations Management Pack for Container Monitoring, you must deploy a container running [cAdvisor](https://github.com/google/cadvisor) in your TKGI deployment.
+To integrate {{  vars.product }} with VMware vRealize Operations Management Pack for Container Monitoring, you must deploy a container running [cAdvisor](https://github.com/google/cadvisor) in your TKGI deployment.

 cAdvisor is an open source tool that provides monitoring and statistics for Kubernetes clusters.